For those readers wishing to explore further the fascinating life of Yoshiko Yamaguchi - Li Xianglan and the historic times she survived through.

 "This symposium on war and collaboration in East Asia and globally features contributions by Timothy Brook, Prasenjit Duara, Suk-Jung Han, Heonik Kwon, a response by Brook, and a further contribution in the form of a response by Margherita Zanasi.
 The authors examine war and collaboration in China, Korea, Vietnam, and Manchukuo, in history and memory and in comparative perspective."

-for 263 separate items (DVD's, music, films, etc) concerning Yamaguchi: Search - Rakuten
+- search site for DVD's, music, films, etc concerning Yamaguchi: Search - Rakuten

 to be continued.